tetris245/tetris245/README.md

 Changes for future version 1.4.2

 * Improved the pet command with more random appearance and extension to any player
+* Improved all commands with targetname by adding support for the MemberNumber
 * Updated the bg1 command
-* Added consoleWhisper function, used by several commands with targetname
+* Added consoleWhisper function, which is used by several commands with targetname
 * Fixed a bug in help misc screen